Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

 FACMAC: mixing a bunch of DDPG agents
 -------------------------------------------------------------

+.. admonition:: Quick Facts

     - Factored Multi-Agent Centralised Policy Gradients (FACMAC) is one of the extended version of :ref:`IDDPG`.
     - Agent architecture of FACMAC consists of three models: ``policy``, ``Q``, and ``mixer``.
-- FACMAC needs two stages of information sharing on real/sampled data and predicted data.
     - FACMAC applies to cooperative task mode only.

 **Preliminary**: